News and blog

 Share

 Back in the day, Gordon Moore made relatively accurate observations and projections about the exponential growth of transistors on semiconductors.
 It still amazes me, yet very few predicted the incredible growth of system interconnectedness and the vast amount of data it generates.
-It is estimated that 90% of all data was created in the last last two years.
-Given that everything is connected, the need for telemetry is growing at an unprecedented rate, and thus, the need to efficiently channel and manage telemetry data has also grown.
+It is estimated that 90% of all data was created in the last two years.
+Given that everything is connected, the need for telemetry is growing at an unprecedented rate, and so is the need to efficiently channel and manage telemetry data.

 Telemetry is the ecosystem built around collecting metrics remotely.
-Telemetry collects telemetry data; the system or chain of systems that collects this data is called a telemetry pipeline or a telemetry data pipeline.
+Telemetry collects telemetry data; the systems or chains of systems that collect this data are called telemetry pipelines or telemetry data pipelines.
 In this post, we look into that.

-In the English language, telemetry is a foreign word, originating from the French télémétre, which is a compound word consisting of télé (meaning far) and métre (meaning a device for measuring).
+In the English language, telemetry is a foreign word, originating from the French télémètre, which is a compound word consisting of télé (meaning far) and mètre (meaning a device for measuring).
 The essence of the word implies remote observation and collection of metrics.
 Implementing the definition of the expression in the modern IT world, telemetry means a set of tools or a framework that collects and transmits telemetry data from sensors on devices from remote or inaccessible places.
-In the metrics collection system, the telemetry pipeline is responsible for collecting and shifting data to its destination, and you could consider it as a subset of the observability pipeline, which also includes tools for data visualization, analysis, alerting, and so on.

 Telemetry pipelines